 A Problem Shared: Tom and Evie

 They say a problem shared is a problem halved.
-So we caught up with two ambassadors to hear how staying connected has enriched their careers and lives.
+So we caught up with ambassadors Tom and Evie to hear how staying connected has enriched their lives.

 Our ambassador community is a powerful force for change, made up of talented teachers and leaders – in schools, education and beyond.
 By connecting, they unleash a world of opportunities for each other to learn, influence policy, support schools, and ultimately create the change our society desperately needs.